Glossary

 ADBC client

 An ADBC client is an application that uses the ADBC API to connect to data systems through one or more ADBC drivers.
-A client typically uses a driver manager to locate and dynamically load drivers at runtime.
+An ADBC client typically uses a driver manager to locate and dynamically load drivers at runtime.
 The drivers implement the database-specific protocols and APIs for the systems the client connects to.

 ADBC driver